aplteam/Fire/Docs/ReadMe.md

 Since version 8.0 Fire comes with an API, meaning that you can take adantage of some of Fire's features under program control.

 You must make sure that Fire is available in `⎕SE`.
-This can either be achieved by just executing the `]Fire` user command or by executing `]Fire -load` which does load Fire into `⎕SE` but does not run Fire, meaning that the GUI would not show.
+This can either be achieved by just executing the `]Fire` user command or by executing `]Fire -noGUI` which does load Fire into `⎕SE` but does not run Fire, meaning that the GUI would not show.

 You can then execute the appropriate methods from the namespace `⎕SE._Fire.Fire.API`.